 When your car is totaled, the insurance company is responsible for its ACV.
 ACV represents the local market value of the totaled vehicle.

 As part of an estimate and repair, a qualified auto repair shop will look at your vehicle and inspect for hidden damage.

-In many cases, the shop can work directly with your insurer and file all the paperwork necessary for them make a decision on the claim value the insurance policy will pay after repairs are complete.
+If your insurance carrier is on our preferred list, we can work directly them and file all the paperwork necessary for them make a decision on the claim value the insurance policy will pay after repairs are complete.
 If you’re paying for the car repairs yourself, the shop team will explain what they find and help you make decisions about whether or not to repair a totaled car.